This weekend Vivienne and I created a DIY tic tac toe board for an early Father’s Day gift. It was super easy and a fun project to do together.

 Want to make one for yourself?
 I’ll walk you though the easy steps.

 Watch the TV segment tutorial:

-Gather your supplies—nearly all came from my favorite craft store, Michaels and are linked below.
+Gather your supplies—nearly all came from my favorite craft store, but you can order online too.

 - Acrylic paints (at least 3 different colors)